 When your personally identifiable information (PII) is exposed in a data breach, the authorities may ultimately recommend (after many other steps) that you use credit monitoring services.
-Of course, you should only do so when recommended by your IT team, the police and your insurance company.
-Nevertheless, these services are useful to those who take advantage; they can keep an eye out for suspicious use of your identity or financial information, which is useful when your PII might have been exposed in a breach.
+Of course, you should only do so when recommended by your IT team, the police, and your insurance company.
+Nevertheless, these services are useful to those who take advantage; they can keep an eye out for suspicious use of your identity or financial information, which is useful when your PII might have been exposed to a breach.
 Have you ever gotten an email like this?

-You’ll receive a similar message when a company to whom you’ve entrusted private data experiences a cyber event that exposes the PII of their customers, but they’re not completely sure whose information was seen or sotlen.
+You’ll receive a similar message when a company to whom you’ve entrusted private data experiences a cyber event that exposes the PII of their customers, but they’re not completely sure whose information was seen or stolen.
 Therefore, they might recommend that everyone take precautionary steps to re-secure their data and monitor their accounts for fraud moving forward.
 That often includes credit report monitoring services that detect suspicious charges given your credit history.

 TransUnion Data Breach

 Unfortunately, that exact scenario happened to people doing business with TransUnion.
-The American-based consumer credit reporting agency maintains data for over 500M businesses, and more than1B individuals worldwide!
+The American-based consumer credit reporting agency maintains data for over 500M businesses, and more than 1B individuals worldwide!
 200M of those customers hail from the United States.

-Unfortunately, some of them also had their names, Social Security Numbers, financial details and driver’s licenses exposed in the attack.
+Unfortunately, some of them also had their names, Social Security Numbers, financial details, and driver’s licenses exposed in the attack.
 Although the company has not disclosed how many customers’ PII was affected, TransUnion notified people via letter about the exposure.
 They’ve also relayed it to the Massachusetts Attorney General.

 You may remember a similar incident occurring at Equifax back in 2017.
 At the time of that data breach, some 147M people’s data was exposed and the company entered a settlement agreement with the FTC to the tune of $425M.
-This payout was distributed to individual victims to help cover their losses, recovery fees and other expenses resulting from the breach, including time spent addressing identity theft.
+This payout was distributed to individual victims to help cover their losses, recovery fees, and other expenses resulting from the breach, including time spent addressing identity theft.
 Yep, that can happen too!

-While TransUnion customers should wait for officials and authorities to address next steps, they can look to past cyber events for an idea of what to expect next.
+While TransUnion customers should wait for officials and authorities to address the next steps, they can look to past cyber events for an idea of what to expect next.